Earth Day 2023: 9 ways to have a greener period

 8. Invest in black eucalyptus bed sheets: Overnight free bleeding FTW!

 Period leaks are no fun in general, but bleeding through your PJs and staining your sheets is absolutely the worst.
 For anyone who may be curious about free bleeding, consider investing in a set of black eucalyptus sheets to use during your period (coupled with a mattress protector).
-The dark color won’t show any stains and is easy to machine wash and throw in the dryer.
+The dark color conceals any stains and is convenient to launder and tumble dry.

 Why eucalyptus fabric, and not something like cotton?
-Eucalyptus requires less water to grow than cotton, so it’s a more sustainable choice overall.
+Eucalyptus plants are more environmentally friendly than cotton since they require less water to cultivate.
 Plus, it just so happens to be moisture-wicking and antimicrobial.
 So you can keep right on sleeping naked throughout your period with no worries about getting up in the middle of the night to change your tampon.

 If you’re thinking, okay, this all sounds great, but what about my mattress?
 That’s where the mattress protector comes in.
-Either invest in one that’s waterproof or designed specifically to be used during your period, like this one by Cycleliners, or throw an old towel down underneath (or on top of) your black sheets.
+Either invest in one that’s waterproof or explicitly designed for use during your period, like this one by Cycleliners, or throw an old towel down underneath (or on top of) your black sheets.

 9. Curb your cravings with sustainably sourced, Fairtrade-certified chocolate